CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 2.8.4.sec=The Company has obtained and possesses valid licenses to use all of the software programs present on the computers and other software-enabled electronic devices that it owns or leases or that it has otherwise provided to its employees for their use in connection with the Company’s business.

-2.8.5.1.0.sec=Each employee and consultant has assigned to the Company all intellectual property rights he or she owns that are related to the Company’s business as now conducted and as presently proposed to be conducted and all intellectual property rights that he, she or it solely or jointly conceived, reduced to practice, developed or made during the period of his, her or its employment or consulting relationship with the Company that

-2.8.5.1.1.sec=relate, at the time of conception, reduction to practice, development, or making of such intellectual property right, to the Company’s business as then conducted or as then proposed to be conducted,

-2.8.5.1.2.sec=were developed on any amount of the Company’s time or with the use of any of the Company’s equipment, supplies, facilities or information or

-2.8.5.1.3.sec=resulted from the performance of services for the Company.
+2.8.5.sec=Each employee and consultant has assigned to the Company all intellectual property rights he or she owns that are related to the Company’s business as now conducted and as presently proposed to be conducted and all intellectual property rights that he, she or it solely or jointly conceived, reduced to practice, developed or made during the period of his, her or its employment or consulting relationship with the Company that (i) relate, at the time of conception, reduction to practice, development, or making of such intellectual property right, to the Company’s business as then conducted or as then proposed to be conducted, (ii) were developed on any amount of the Company’s time or with the use of any of the Company’s equipment, supplies, facilities or information or (iii) resulted from the performance of services for the Company.
+[To the Company’s knowledge,] it will not be necessary to use any inventions of any of its employees or consultants (or Persons it currently intends to hire) made prior to their employment by the Company, including prior employees or consultants[, or academic or medical institutions with which any of them may be affiliated now or may have been affiliated in the past].

-2.8.5.1.=[G/Z/ol-i/s3]

-2.8.5.2.sec=[To the Company’s knowledge,] it will not be necessary to use any inventions of any of its employees or consultants (or Persons it currently intends to hire) made prior to their employment by the Company, including prior employees or consultants[, or academic or medical institutions with which any of them may be affiliated now or may have been affiliated in the past].

-2.8.5.=[G/Z/paras/s2]

 2.8.6.sec=Section {Annex.3.2.8(f).Xnum} of the Disclosure Schedule lists all patents, patent applications, [registered] trademarks, trademark applications, service marks, service mark applications, tradenames, [registered] copyrights, and licenses to and under any of the foregoing, in each case owned by the Company.

-2.8.7.0.sec=The Company has not embedded, used or distributed any open source, copyleft or community source code (including but not limited to any libraries or code, software, technologies or other materials that are licensed or distributed under any General Public License, Lesser General Public License or similar license arrangement or other distribution model described by the Open Source Initiative at www.opensource.org, collectively “Open Source Software”) in connection with any of its products or services that are generally available or in development in any manner that would materially restrict the ability of the Company to protect its proprietary interests in any such product or service or in any manner that requires, or purports to require

-2.8.7.1.sec=any Company IP (other than the Open Source Software itself) be disclosed or distributed in source code form or be licensed for the purpose of making derivative works;

-2.8.7.2.sec=any restriction on the consideration to be charged for the distribution of any Company IP;

-2.8.7.3.sec=the creation of any obligation for the Company with respect to Company IP owned by the Company, or the grant to any third party of any rights or immunities under Company IP owned by the Company; or

-2.8.7.4.sec=any other limitation, restriction or condition on the right of the Company with respect to its use or distribution of any Company IP.
+2.8.7.sec=The Company has not embedded, used or distributed any open source, copyleft or community source code (including but not limited to any libraries or code, software, technologies or other materials that are licensed or distributed under any General Public License, Lesser General Public License or similar license arrangement or other distribution model described by the Open Source Initiative at www.opensource.org, collectively “Open Source Software”) in connection with any of its products or services that are generally available or in development in any manner that would materially restrict the ability of the Company to protect its proprietary interests in any such product or service or in any manner that requires, or purports to require (i) any Company IP (other than the Open Source Software itself) be disclosed or distributed in source code form or be licensed for the purpose of making derivative works; (ii) any restriction on the consideration to be charged for the distribution of any Company IP; (iii) the creation of any obligation for the Company with respect to Company IP owned by the Company, or the grant to any third party of any rights or immunities under Company IP owned by the Company; or (iv) any other limitation, restriction or condition on the right of the Company with respect to its use or distribution of any Company IP.

-2.8.7.=[G/Z/ol-i/s4]

 2.8.8.sec=No government funding, facilities of a university, college, other educational institution or research center, or funding from third parties was used in the development of any Company Intellectual Property.
 No Person who was involved in, or who contributed to, the creation or development of any Company Intellectual Property, has performed services for the government, university, college, or other educational institution or research center in a manner that would affect Company’s rights in the Company Intellectual Property.